NOAA-PSL/observation-inventory-utils/src/automation/README.md

 The main script for running the inventory is auto_inventory.py.
 All the other files support running the inventory.

-atm_dicts.py contains the definition of each atmospheric variable necessary to complete an inventory as well as the dictionary group collecting them all together (i.e. atm_infos)
+atm_dicts.py contains the definition of each atmospheric variable necessary to complete an inventory as well as the dictionary group collecting them all together (i.e. atm_infos).
+This is where additional groupings can be defined that will be used on a recurrent basis.

 ## Example Usage